bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     r2 = p.rect('x', 'y', 'width', 'height', source=source2)
     tool = BoxEditTool(renderers=[r1, r2])

-The tool will automatically modify the columns on the data source corresponding to the ``x``, ``y``, ``width``, and ``height`` values of the glyph.
-Any additional columns in the data source will be padded with the declared ``empty_value``, when adding a new box.
+The tool automatically modifies the columns on the data source corresponding to the ``x``, ``y``, ``width``, and ``height`` values of the glyph.
+Any additional columns in the data source will be padded with the declared ``empty_value`` when adding a new box.
 When drawing a new box, the data will always be added to the ``ColumnDataSource`` on the first supplied renderer.

-It is also often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
+It is often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
-Using the ``num_objects`` property, we can ensure that once the limit has been reached, the oldest box will be popped off the queue to make space for the new box being added.
+Using the ``num_objects`` property, you can ensure that once the limit has been reached, the oldest box will be popped off the queue to make space for the newest box being added.

 .. raw:: html